-I hope your summer is proving restful and relaxing.
+I hope your summer was restful and relaxing.

 I want to begin by saying that whenever I think about the students and faculty of the College of Arts and Sciences I feel a deep sense of pride.
 Our majors take on some of the toughest challenges in the university by pursuing programs made rigorous by dedicated and sometimes heroic faculty efforts.
 COAS faculty are a group of professional educators whose accomplishments – past and present – are stunning when you think about the commitment you all exhibit to fantastic teaching, to cutting edge scholarship and productivity that occasionally dwarfs that of larger universities, and to truly engaged university citizenship.
 In your teaching, research, and service, you demonstrate the depth of your commitment to UNF, both as an institution and as a population of learners and explorers.
 Not a week goes by when I am not struck by how lucky I am to be here, in this college, with you all.
 I am gratified and humbled, and I offer my heartfelt thanks to each of you for contributing to making this college what it is.

 New Colleagues: As you likely know, the number of searches we were able to conduct last year was pretty modest.
 Nonetheless, we have five new colleagues: Quincy Gibson in Biology (who studies dolphin), David Forde in Criminology and Criminal Justice (who will be taking over as department chair), Sarah Provost in Music (who strengthens the program as it realizes its Flagship status and pursues a new Master of Music degree program), Susie Weng in Sociology and Anthropology (who adds to the faculty who will offer our new Bachelors of Social Work program), and Jennifer Lieberman in English (who brings to English an interdisciplinary interest in literature, mathematics, and science).
 Please help me make them each feel welcome!